omarmaddouri/GCNCC_cross_validated/README.md

-# Graph Convolutional Network for Clustering and Classification (GCNCC)
+# Graph Convolutional Network for Network Clustering and Disease Classification

 Official implementation of graph convolutional network for clustering and Classification.

 Omar Maddouri, Xiaoning Qian, Byung-Jun Yoon, [Deep representations embed network information for robust disease marker identification]

-** NOTE: The scripts repository is intended to reproduce the experiments from the paper **
+**NOTE: The scripts folder is intended to reproduce the experiments from the paper**

 ## Installation